rickyfili10/KAT256/README.md

 ### Part of the code was also used in the "Mojito" project

 # Customizable
 You can put a maximum number of password tries that you can use, if you get them all wrong, the program will block you for a certain number of seconds.
 It will not work even if you try to close and open it again.
+Just edit settings.py.

+# If you like this please drop a star!

+- With love by rickyfili10 <3